cyber-hbliu/capstone-women-public-safety/README.md

 # Storymap
-Click [here](https://storymaps.arcgis.com/stories/370a10688d2c4874bdc5ddd57467f6b5) to check out project storymap, better display in laptop.
+Click [here](https://storymaps.arcgis.com/stories/370a10688d2c4874bdc5ddd57467f6b5) to check out the project storymap, better displays on a laptop.

 # Intro

 This is a project for CPLN6800 at UPenn.
-The purpose of my capstone project is to understang the association between infrastructure and women’s public safety in New York City.
+The purpose of my capstone project is to understand the association between infrastructure and women’s public safety in New York City.

-In new york city, unfortunately, there were more than 200 thousand incidents of violence against women during 730 days.
-And 25.88% of incidents happended in public places.
+In New York City, unfortunately, there were more than 200 thousand incidents of violence against women during 730 days.
+And 25.88% of incidents happened in public places.
 So I focused on 25.88%, which means the location of crime, in open areas and transportation places.
 In 2022, a UK National Statistics survey showed that 32% of women feel unsafe in public spaces at night.
-Also, women were 10% more likely than men feel unsafe in subway.
+Also, women were 10% more likely than men to feel unsafe in the subway.

 # Background
 According to James Scott’s theory in 1988 and Michael Mann’s concept of infrastructure power in 1984, infrastructure is one of the primary instruments the state uses to organize society.
 There are many different forms of infrastructural violence and gender inequality in the way that our cities are planned.